Thinkenterprise/spring-boot-performance-feature-demo/feature-demo-cds/README.md

 # Spring Boot

+## CDS / AppCDS
 Since CDS / AppCDS is a JDK specific feature, there is no Spring Boot specific implementation.
-But Spring Boot has the start parameter `-Dspring.context.exit=onRefresh`, this can be used to stop the application after the context is refreshed.
+But Spring Boot 3.3 supports it.
+Therefore it provides the start parameter `-Dspring.context.exit=onRefresh`, this can be used to stop the application after the context is refreshed.
 This is useful for creating the shared archive with AppCDS.

 So the final commands for Spring Boot would be:

+0. Build jar file with `mvn clean package` or `gradle build` and change into the target directory.

+1. Extract the application JAR to a directory:

+- `java -Djarmode=tools -jar <jarfile> extract --destination <destinationFolder>`

+2. Change to the extracted directory:

+- `cd <destinationFolder>`

-1. Creating the shared archive:
+3. Creating the shared archive:

-- `java -Dspring.context.exit=onRefresh -XX:ArchiveClassesAtExit=<filename>.jsa -jar <jarfile>`
+- `java -XX:ArchiveClassesAtExit=<filename>.jsa -Dspring.context.exit=onRefresh -jar <jarfile>`

-2. Starting the application with the shared archive:
+4. Starting the application with the shared archive:

+- `java -XX:SharedArchiveFile=<filename>.jsa -jar <jarfile>`

+Alternativ mit Logging:

-- `java -Xshare:on -Xlog:class+load:file=<logfile>.log -XX:SharedArchiveFile=<filename>.jsa -jar <jarfile>`
+- `java -Xlog:class+load:file=<logfile>.log -XX:SharedArchiveFile=<filename>.jsa -jar <jarfile>`

+## AOT Cache

+Spring Boot Ahead-of-Time (AOT) Cache is a feature that allows pre-compilation of application classes and resources to improve startup performance.
+It is not directly related to CDS or AppCDS, but it can be used in conjunction with them.

+0. Build jar file with `mvn clean package` or `gradle build` and change into the target directory.

+1. Extract the application JAR to a directory:

+- `java -Djarmode=tools -jar <jarfile> extract --destination <destinationFolder>`

+2. Change to the extracted directory:

+- `cd <destinationFolder>`

+3. Record the AOT configuration (.aotconf) file:

+-
+`java -XX:AOTMode=record -XX:AOTConfiguration=<config_filename>.aotconf -Dspring.context.exit=onRefresh -jar <jarfile>`

+4. Create the AOT cache from the recorded configuration:

+-
+`java -XX:AOTMode=create -XX:AOTConfiguration=<config_filename>.aotconf -XX:AOTCache=<cache_filename>.aot -jar <jarfile>`

+5. Start the application with the AOT cache:

+- `java -XX:AOTCache=<cache_filename>.aot -jar <jarfile>`

 # Picture